idaks/DataONE-Prov-Summer-2017/examples/family/README.md

    	      cd usr/local/Cellar/virtuoso/7.2.4.2/var/lib/virtuoso/db
 	      virtuoso-t –f

    - All the sample SPARQL queries are stored in the bash file "virtuoso_family_run_queries.sh".
-In order to run the file, open terminal, run the following command line:
+In order to run the file, open new shell in the terminal, run the following command line:

          sh virtuoso_family_run_queries.sh